DutchDjangoAssociation/django-sprint/flyer.md

 how the contribution process works, and you will be more successful for your bigger contributions later on!

-And basically that's it!
-You can work on something by yourself, team up with others, or have an occasional good talk with your fellow Django-enthusiasts!
+That's the basic idea.
+You can work on something by yourself, team up with others, pair program, or have an occasional good talk with your fellow Django-enthusiasts!
 Lunch, dinner, drinks and snacks are provided and in the evening we'll have some cold beers for you.

 ## Where do I begin?